 The reason that Jean-Pierre first took her into the sky was that he had poor business skills and was facing bankruptcy.
 He decided that a female balloonist might be viewed as a novelty, which in turn would attract enough attention to solve his financial problems.

-About six months later, on 24 June 1805, Sophie made her first solo flight in the south of France near Montpelier.
+About six months later, on 24 June 1805, Sophie Blanchard made her first solo flight in the south of France near Montpelier.
 Her solo flight was unexpected as a new ascension by Jean-Pierre had been repeatedly announced and repeatedly delayed.
-A final date was announced for his ascension.
-A crowd of spectators assembled at Place du Peyron to watch his ascent and were thus surprised when Sophie appeared.
-Jean-Pierre was ill and could not keep his promise, so Sophie came instead.
+A final date was announced and a crowd of spectators assembled at Place du Peyron to watch.
+The crowd was thus surprised when Sophie appeared instead of Jean-Pierre.
+Apparently, he was ill and could not keep his promise, so Sophie came instead.
 She gave her husband’s apologies, entered the balloon’s basket, and then rose alone into the air.
 One newspaper reported on this singular event:

 Madame Blanchard assures us, that in this region of air, she met with snow, and experienced intense cold, of which she was more sensible as she was in a violent perspiration at her departure, and was very lightly cloathed.
 In rising higher, and getting about this region of snow, she met with clear-sun-shine, but it did not warm her.
 Soon, from a superior cold, there fell upon the balloon and on the aeronaut, surges of a clear and acqueous congellation; the cold was augmented by it, and the fall of this kind of hail, and its contact with her skin, still added to the disagreeableness of her situation.